emiranda927/CarND-BehavioralCloning-P3/README.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 My subjective evaluation of the run is that it's incredibly controlled and difficult to distinguish from my own driving.
 In fact, it's probably a little smoother.
 There are are one or two instances where it seems like it may begin heading off the road, but it quickly regroups and recovers back to the center of the lane.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

-Here is a table for visualizing the architecture

 | Layer					|     Description	        					|
 |:---------------------:|:---------------------------------------------:|